desideneva/christmas-quiz/README.md

 * Solution: Reviewed and corrected the scoring logic in the selectAnswer() function, ensuring points were correctly awarded for correct answers.

+### Modal Content Not Scrollable

+* Bug: In the modal box displaying the quiz rules, the content wasn't scrollable, making it difficult for users to read all the rules if they extended beyond the viewport height.

+* Solution: Applied CSS styles to the modal content to ensure it becomes scrollable when the content exceeds the maximum height.
+Flexbox properties were used to allow vertical arrangement of the content and overflow-y: auto; was set to enable vertical scrolling.

 ## TECHNOLOGIES USED
 ### Languages